ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 5. Manipulation

-Manipulation is an attempt to persuade you to do something without issuing a direct order.
+Manipulation attempts to persuade you to do something without issuing a direct order.
 Make no mistake about it: it’s designed to keep you off-balance.

 As an example: